 We strive to study and understand how speech and non-speech sounds are processed in neonates and adults, as well as in individuals who receive cochlear implants.
-Our research utilizes auditory evoked potentials, together with the participant’s behavioral responses, as ways to better understand how acoustic and electric sounds are processed in the human brain.
-Our research consists of the two major themes:
+Our research utilizes auditory evoked potentials, together with the participant’s behavioral responses, as ways to better understand how sppech and non-speech sounds are processed in the human brain.
+Our research is focused on the major theme:

 Time is of the essence when testing neonates, infants and adults.
 Importantly, neurocircuitry in neonates are different from those in infants and adults.
 People who are born and raised in different linguistic environments may have different speech perception and signal-processing mechanisms, even when they are responding to the same speech sounds.
 One way to better understand the differences is to employ various machine-learning algorithms and computational models on the frequency-following responses with an attempt to make the entire process automatic.